-- Plan shifts in advance with a highly visual dashboard.
+- Plan shifts in advance with a highly visual shift management dashboard website

-- Keep track of employee check-in and absentee during these shifts, built into your work communication tool.
+- Keep track of employee check-in and absence during these shifts, built into your work communication tool

-You can read more about this shift management software and learn how you can integrate it into your company’s Slack or Microsoft Teams.
+You can read more about the best shift management software and learn how you can integrate it into your company’s Slack or Microsoft Teams.

 Along with a powerful shift management software, you can also follow these tips to ensure your employees are satisfied with their shifts:

 1. Take a monthly stock of a few crucial details before planning out the shifts